sdebacker/TypiCMS/readme.md

 6. Create a new database with the name filled in .env.local.php
 7. Migrate and seed Database : ``` php artisan migrate --seed ```
 8. Set permissions ``` chmod -R 777 app/storage ``` and ``` chmod -R 777 public/uploads ```
+9. In development mode you should run ``` php artisan debugbar:publish ```
+10. Complete *[Bower & Gulp](#bower--gulp)* section below in order to have all necessary assets
-9. Go to http://mywebsite.local/admin and log in with admin@example.com as email and admin as password.
+11. Go to http://mywebsite.local/admin and log in with admin@example.com as email and admin as password.

 ### Bower & Gulp